V1BE98/Excercism/README.md

-I created this repo for my excercism excercises
+I created this repo for my excercism excercises!